IFKabir/CPPX/README.md

 cmake --build build --target doc
 ```

-> **Note:** If you configured CMake to build docs automatically, this step happens during the normal build.
+> **Note:** If Doxygen is installed, documentation is built automatically alongside the library.

 ### View Docs